project-gemmi/gemmi/docs/mol.rst

 such as the Refmac dictionary, where each monomer is described by one cif file.
 These libraries are often complemented by user's own cif files.

-Gemmi has class `ChemComp` that corresponds to the data about a monomer from either the CCD or a cif file.
+Gemmi provides a `ChemComp` class that corresponds to the data about a monomer from either the CCD or a cif file.

 .. literalinclude:: ../examples/with_bgl.cpp